Dutch justice minister vows rioters will be prosecuted - WTMJ

 Associated Press

-THE HAGUE, Netherlands (AP) — The Dutch justice minister said Tuesday that people arrested amid three nights of rioting sparked by the country’s coronavirus curfew will face swift prosecution.
+THE HAGUE, Netherlands (AP) — People arrested during three nights of rioting sparked by the Netherlands’ new coronavirus curfew will face swift prosecution, the Dutch justice minister said Tuesday as the nation faced its worst civil unrest in years.

-Ferd Grapperhaus said rioters would be quickly brought before courts by public prosecutors and face possible prison terms if convicted.
+Minister Ferd Grapperhaus said rioters would be quickly brought before the courts by public prosecutors and will face possible prison terms if convicted.

 “They won’t get away with it,” he told reporters in The Hague.

-His comments came as the Netherlands is facing its worst civil unrest in years, initially triggered by anger at the country’s tough lockdown, but increasingly fueled by calls for rioting swirling on social media.
+The rioting, initially triggered by anger over the country’s tough coronavirus lockdown, has been increasingly fueled by calls for rioting swirling on social media.
 The violence has stretched the police and led at times to the deployment of military police.

-Grapperhaus was speaking after a third night of rioting hit towns and cities in the Netherlands, with the most serious clashes and looting of stores in the port city of Rotterdam and the southern cathedral city of Den Bosch.
+Grapperhaus spoke after a third night of rioting hit towns and cities in the Netherlands, with the most serious clashes and looting of stores in the port city of Rotterdam and the southern cathedral city of Den Bosch.

 Police said rioters threw stones, fireworks and Molotov cocktails at officers.